joshwashywash/joshwashywash.github.io/src/content/blog/records-as-switches.md

 const reply = replyRecord['flying'];
 ```

 You might be wondering why we're using a record and not a JavaScript **Map**.
-While Maps can be used as lookup tables, they really are more useful if you don't know what you'll be putting into them.
-Since we're using TypeScript, we know exactly what should be in the record.
-Secondly, because the keys of the record are constant, we don't have to worry about the case where a `Kind` may not be in the record.
+While Maps can be used as lookup tables, they really are more useful if you don't know what they'll be storing.
+Since we're using TypeScript, we know exactly what should be stored.
+Secondly, because the keys of the record are constant, we don't have to worry about any `Kind`s not being present.
 All `Kind`s are guaranteed to be there.
-If we used the `.get` method on a **Map** we'd have to cast it with an `as` or, because `.get`'s return type is `T | undefined` we'd have to check for `undefined`.
+If we used the `.get` method on a Map we'd have to cast it with an `as` or, because `.get`'s return type is `T | undefined`, we'd have to check for `undefined`.
 This is a source of ambiguity if `undefined` is a valid value in the map.

 ```typescript
 const replyMap = new Map(/* ... */);